chensxb97/Homework_2/README.txt

 - stringLength(int) states the length of the posting list generated for that term.

 Secondly, we build the posting list index using BSBI.
 We split the directory of files into 11 blocks.
-We will then process each block's files and write to individual posting files.

-For each block, we process the terms as usual - removing all punctuation, case-folding to lower case and stemming.
-A postings dictionary 'posting_dict' is created with the following format:
-{termID: [array of docIDs]}.
-We then process each array of docIds, converting them into strings prior to writing each of them to block posting files at specific line numbers(corresponding to their termId).
+For each block, we process the tokens as what we've done in previously (removing punctuation, case-folding).
+A postings dictionary is created with the following format: {termID: [array of docIDs]}.
+We then process each array of docIds, converting them into strings prior to writing each of them to a posting file at specific line numbers(corresponding to their termId).

-After all blocks have been processed, we proceed to merge the posting list files.
+After all blocks have been processed, we proceed to merge the 11 generated posting list files.
 We loop through every termId and obtain the term's posting lists from every block postings file using linecache.
 We merge the docIds from the block files, and write the merged posting list onto the finalised postings file.
 During the merging process, charOffset and stringLength values for each term are updated in the main dictionary.

 Lastly, we save the finalised output postings file consisting of all merged posting lists.